paul-buerkner/paul-buerkner.github.io/about/index.md

 methods.
 See [here](../publications) for an overview of my scientific publications.
 You can also find me on [GoogleScholar](https://scholar.google.com/citations?user=JSj6m1IAAAAJ&hl).
-I am deeply involved in open-source software development and you can find my major open-source contributions below.
+I am deeply involved in open source software development and you can find my major contributions below.
 Originally, I have studied Psychology and Mathematics at the Universities of Münster and Hagen and did my PhD in Münster on Optimal Design and Bayesian Data Analysis.
 Before starting my own research group in Stuttgart, I have worked as a postdoctoral researcher at the Department